betterscientificsoftware/bssw.io/CuratedContent/OSSSustainabilityResources.md

-# Sustaining Open Source Software
+# A Collection of Resources for Sustaining Open Source Software

+Are you a researcher or developer interested in sustaining open source software?
+This article gives resources that discuss challenges facing open source software maintainers, to organizations that provide community funding for open source projects.

 Sustaining a scientific software project is a difficult task.
 One strategy for sustaining scientific software is to build a community of